tay1392/MetronomeApp/README.md

 4. Clean all, run qmake, build all, run.

 **Bugs/TODO**

--Update database code
--Add more to the about page
--add "back" button's to go to previous page
+Update database code, Add more to the about page, add "back" button's to go to previous page, etc.

 **Contribution guidelines**